LeakIX/DocSite/content/docs/api/hook.md

 ---
-title: "Hooks"
+title: 'Hooks'
 weight: 8
 description: >
   Receiving hooks
 ---

 Our platform also allows you to [configure alerts](/docs/user/alerting) for your resources, allowing you to receive updates in real-time.

 In this document, we will provide you with a guide for setting up and using `HTTP hooks` in order to receive alerts on your own endpoint and integrate it within your own system.

-{{< tip "warning" >}}
-Alerting is available for pro users only.
-See our various [plans](https://leakix.net/plans) to get access.
-{{< /tip >}}
+{{< tip "warning" >}} Alerting is available for pro users only.
+See our various [plans](https://leakix.net/plans) to get access. {{< /tip >}}

 ## Configure the hook